simile-or-not/c-set/README.md

 int num_ages = vector_size(age_vec); // just pass the `int*` without taking its address
 ```

+If the vector parameter for a function or macro is named `vec`, you don't need to take the address, but if the parameter is named `vec_addr`, then you do need to take it.

 # Best Practices

 Because of the differences between regular arrays and vectors, it's probably a good idea to try to distinguish them from one another.